The International Trade Blog arrow International Sales & Marketing

 6. Bank Draft and Transmittal Letter

-To help in the transfer of exported goods, bank drafts are an essential party of the proper documentation to help keep shipping items organized along their route and efficiently moving for the exporter.
+To help in the transfer of exported goods, bank drafts are an essential part of the proper documentation to help keep shipping items organized along their route and efficiently moving for the exporter.
 You can download a free template of the bank draft and transmittal letter here.

 7. Uniform Customs and Practice for Documentary Credits